 John Nelson has coached the University of Hawaii men’s tennis team since 2003, having previously coached at San Diego State, UC Davis and Cal State Hayward.
 He has coached multiple national individual collegiate champions and has won a national NCAA team championship.
 He earned undergraduate degrees from Canada College and Cal State Hayward, where he was an NCAA tennis All-American and a master’s degree in education from Stanford University.
 He is a USPTA member and former Intercollegiate Tennis Association board member.
 Nelson has a third degree black belt in jiu-jitsu and studied judo, aikido, kali, Shotokan karate and taekwondo.
 He uses martial arts skills in tennis.
 An avid low handicap golfer, Nelson resides in Honolulu, Hawaii with his wife, Carol.

 Mark Beede is a USPTA, PTR and ATPCA certified tennis coach, manager and educator.
 Born and raised in Maine, he received his undergraduate degree from Brandeis University and law degree from the University of Maine School of Law.
 After practicing law, he changed careers to tennis, moving to Hawaii to work with the USTA–Hawaii Pacific section and the Hawaii Pacific Tennis Foundation.
 Beede then moved to Istanbul, Turkey, to serve as director of coaching education and special projects at an international tennis academy for professional players and elite juniors.
 He is married, and has a grown daughter and two grandchildren.
-Now based back in Hawaii, he loves to help aspiring tennis players work to maximize their potential and to travel the world as an observer, tourist, consultant and promoter for tennis.
+Now based back in Hawaii once again as the Hawaii Pacific Tennis Foundation’s executive director, he loves to help aspiring tennis players work to maximize their potential.